brwe/es-token-plugin/README.md

 }
 ```

-The parameter "sparse" defines if the vector returned should be in sparse format or dense.
+The parameter `sparse` defines if the vector returned should be in sparse format or dense.

-Return value for sparse

-The "features" array is an array of feature definitions each of which describes how a single field will be converted to an entry into a vector.
+The `features` array is an array of feature definitions each of which describes how a single field will be converted to an entry into a vector.

 So far only string fields are supported.
+String fields are converted to vectors by counting the number of times a word occurs in a field or optionally if it occurs or not.

 The following parameters are mandatory for each definition:

 `field`: the field this is supposed to look at
-`tokens`: where the tokens come from. can be "significant_terms", "all_terms" or "given" Depending on this parameter other parameters are required, see below
+`tokens`: where the tokens come from. can be `significant_terms`, `all_terms` or `given`.
+Depending on this parameter other parameters are required, see below
-`number`: can be "tf" if the resulting number in the vector should be the term frequency or "occurrence" in case the entry in the vector should be 1 if the token appears in the document or 0 otherwise
+`number`: can be `tf` if the resulting number in the vector should be the term frequency or `occurrence` in case the entry in the vector should be 1 if the token appears in the document or 0 otherwise
-`type`: The type of the field, currently only "string" is supported
+`type`: The type of the field, currently only `string` is supported